[HISTORY: Adopted by the Township Committee of the Township of Blairstown as indicated in article histories. Amendments noted where applicable.]

 The Township Committee shall render its decision with respect to the appeal within 30 days after the close of the hearing and shall memorialize its findings and determinations in a written resolution to be adopted within 45 days thereafter.
 In its decision, the Township Committee may approve, reverse or modify the findings and determinations of the Enforcement Officer.
 A certified copy of said resolution shall be mailed by the Township Clerk to the aggrieved party and the Enforcement Officer within 10 days of the adoption.

-The time frame for abatement as set forth in this chapter and in the violations notice shall be automatically extended during the pendency of the appeal, and a summons with the Municipal Court shall not be issued until a decision is rendered by the Township Committee.
+The time frame for abatement as set forth in this article and in the violations notice shall be automatically extended during the pendency of the appeal, and a summons with the Municipal Court shall not be issued until a decision is rendered by the Township Committee.

 In adjudicating any appeal, the Township Committee shall have the discretion to modify any compliance time frames and to extend compliance for a reasonable period of time, if satisfied that there are special circumstances justifying such extension.

-The Township Committee, by resolution, may authorize the abatement of any hazard or nuisance regulated by this chapter and put any premises in proper condition such as to comply with the provisions of this chapter, at the cost of the owner, operator and/or occupant; any municipal funds expended for such purpose shall be charged against the premises, and the amount thereof, as determined by the Township Committee, shall be a lien against the premises and shall be added to and become and form a part of the taxes next to be assessed and levied upon such dwelling or lands, the same to bear interest at the same rate as taxes, and shall be collected and enforced by the Tax Collector in the same manner as taxes.
+The Township Committee, by resolution, may authorize the abatement of any hazard or nuisance regulated by this article and put any premises in proper condition such as to comply with the provisions of this article, at the cost of the owner, operator and/or occupant; any municipal funds expended for such purpose shall be charged against the premises, and the amount thereof, as determined by the Township Committee, shall be a lien against the premises and shall be added to and become and form a part of the taxes next to be assessed and levied upon such dwelling or lands, the same to bear interest at the same rate as taxes, and shall be collected and enforced by the Tax Collector in the same manner as taxes.

 For the purposes of this section, each and every calendar day on which a violation exists may be considered to be a separate and distinct violation, subject to a fine.